CadenFinley/CJsShell/CONTRIBUTING.md

 1. Examine existing themes in the `/themes` directory
 2. Create a new JSON file with your theme definition
 3. Include all required theme elements
-4. Test your theme by placing it in the .config/cjsh/themes directory
+4. Test your theme by placing it in the `~/.config/cjsh/themes` directory
+5. Use `theme preview [THEME_NAME]` to view without applying
+6. Submit the theme for inclusion in the official repository

+Themes can be managed with the following commands:
+- `theme list` - View installed themes
+- `theme [NAME]` - Switch to a theme
+- `theme preview [NAME]` - Preview a theme without applying it
+- `theme install [NAME]` - Install a theme from available remote themes
+- `theme uninstall [NAME]` - Remove an installed theme
+- `theme available` - Show remotely available themes that can be installed

 Example theme structure:
 ```json